All investor lists > New York City

 Premium filters

-285 investors
+1,191 investors

 With its unique mix of Wall Street capital and scrappy startup energy, New York City is a hotspot for venture capital activity.
-If you’re a founder looking to raise capital, it’s essential to understand NYC’s venture ecosystem, funding trends, and top investors.
-This blog offers a deep dive into New York’s VCs and provides actionable guidance to help you fundraise smarter.

-New York City is the largest venture hub on the U.S. East Coast and second only to Silicon Valley nationwide.
+The Big Apple is the largest venture hub on the U.S. East Coast and second only to Silicon Valley nationwide.
 Here's what makes NYC stand out:

 • Broad Industry Coverage: NYC investors are diversified, backing startups in fintech, media, healthcare, enterprise SaaS, and more recently, climate tech.

-• A Unique Ecosystem: The city combines Wall Street's financial sophistication with startup grit, creating a one-of-a-kind environment for venture investing.
+• A Unique Startup Ecosystem: The city combines Wall Street's financial sophistication with startup grit, creating a one-of-a-kind environment for venture investing.

 However, the competition is fierce.
 Pitch decks land in NYC investors' inboxes by the dozens every day.
 Founders need revenue traction, product-market fit, or data-driven proof of demand to stand out.